MalikJordan/pyPOM1D-BFM/README.md

 # pyPOM1D-BFM
-One-dimensional Princeton Ocean Model (POM1D) with coupling capabilities with Biogeochemical Flux Model (BFM).
+One-dimensional Princeton Ocean Model (POM1D) with the ability to couple to Biogeochemical Flux Model (BFM).